VipDataTool/VIP-Data-Tool/README.md

 Unprocessed query data can be serialized as a JSON file if necessary.
 Instances can be 'pickled', however any embedded Folium objects cannot.

-I also included a simple static method titled 'VipData.getJsonTokens()' for retrieving one's credentials from a json document titled "certificate" located in the directory of the script.
-This method is far from a secure means of storing one's user credentials, and only intended to be used as a very short-term solution in a secure environment.
+I included a simple static method titled 'getJson()' for retrieving one's credentials from a json document titled "certificate,json" located in the root directory of the script.
+This method is FAR from a secure method of storing one's user credentials, and is only intended to be used as a very short-term solution in a secure environment.
 Be sure to '.gitignore' this file if you intend to use this method as to avoid publishing your private API credentials on a public repository.
+For those looking to implement this library in a production environment, I highly recommend storing these credentials as environmental variables and refactoring the provided method as necessary using os.getenv().
+Use at your own risk!!

 USER DATA OBJECTS:
 VipData.JSON_DATA